uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 ## Exploratory Data Analysis {.page_break_before}

 Open-source crashes' data is publicided by the Illinois Department of Transportation (IDOT), yearly.
 Each year's dataset was found to have extensive crashes' reports, which include several variables to describe each crash event.
 Each dataset is organized with observations filled according to the IDOT Traffic Crash Report SR 1050 Instruction Manual (2019).
 The datasets for each year are available in .csv format by IDOT, and they contain the observations arranged in rows and the independent variables in columns.
 The datasets from 2017, 2018, and 2019 were included in this Exploratory Data Analysis.
 The datasets from 2020 and 2021 were discarded in this analysis given the COVID-19 pandemic outbreak, which altered drastically the dynamics of traffic worldwide, and of course crash-related data (Yasin, Grivna & Abu-Zidan, 2021).
-When it comes to the size of the datasets, each one had over 300,000 rows (944,317 in total, combined), and at least 80 columns (only the 2019 dataset included 5 extra columns, discarded).
+When it comes to the size of the datasets, each one had over 300,000 rows (944,328 in total, combined), and at least 80 columns (only the 2019 dataset included 5 extra columns, discarded).

 ### Reading the Data

 To carry out the first step, the datasets were imported to Visual Studio Code using the CSV library.
 The datasets were merged into a unified file once the total numbers of columns of each of them were matched to an homegeneus number since it was noticeable that the latest dataset included additional independent variables the first two did not include.
 The three files were merged into a new database after this first sanity check.
+The final dataset integrated 80 variables (columns) and 944,328 observations (rows).

 ### Cleaning Process